Wrapped in Red: Release

-Wrapped in Red was first released internationally on October 25, 2013 by RCA Records through Sony Music Entertainment.
-It then received a North American release on October 29, 2013 by RCA as part of its holiday promotional campaign with the soundtracks to the feature films Black Nativity and The Best Man Holiday, with Wrapped in Red being promulgated as the one that will transcend formats and become a new holiday classic.
+Wrapped in Red was first released internationally on October 25, 2013, by RCA Records through Sony Music Entertainment.
+It then received a North American release on October 29, 2013, by RCA as part of its holiday promotional campaign with the soundtracks to the feature films Black Nativity and The Best Man Holiday, with Wrapped in Red being promulgated as the one that will transcend formats and become a new holiday classic.

 In an interview with Billboard, RCA marketing executive Aaron Borns remarked that the album was their main release of the holidays, quoting: "The angle on this album is that, like all great Christmas records, it's about amazing vocal performances.
 That's what this is intended to be – an album launched this year but timeless and genre-defying."
 In preparation for its release in the United States, RCA shipped a half-million units on Amazon.com and Target, which exclusively released a deluxe edition.

 A red LP pressing of Wrapped in Red by United Record Pressing followed the CD release on November 25, 2013, marking the first time an album by Clarkson was released on a vinyl record.
-A deluxe LP and CD edition was also released on the Sony Music store, which included a scarf, a holiday ornament and a snow globe, all of which were decorated in red as inspired from the album.
+A deluxe LP and CD edition was also released on the Sony Music store, which included a scarf, a holiday ornament and a snow globe, all of which were decorated in red to match the albums theme.

 An international promotion campaign was also planned for Clarkson, but was later halted due to her pregnancy.
 On October 21, 2014, Wrapped in Red was reissued by RCA with a special edition CD+DVD release exclusive to Walmart stores in the United States.
 A green LP pressing of the album would also be issued with a limited 500-copy release on December 9, 2014.